-So you’ve decided to create an email newsletter.
+So, you’ve decided to create an email newsletter.
 Hooray for you!
-Or maybe someone’s suggested you launch one and you really have no idea what they’re talking about?
-Whether you’re an email newbie or you just want to make sure you’re doing things correctly, we’ve got you covered. 😏
+Or maybe someone’s suggested you launch one, and you really have no idea what they’re talking about?
+Whether you’re an email newbie or you just want to make sure you’re doing things correctly, we’ve got you covered.

-Right on cue, here’s “The best email newsletter post ever”.
+Right on cue, here’s the best email newsletter post ever.

 What is an email newsletter?

 Wondering whether setting up an email newsletter is the right step for your business?
-Let’s have a look at the advantages and drawbacks of sending one!
+Let’s have a look at the advantages and drawbacks of sending one.

-Strengths of sending an email newsletters
+Pros of email newsletters

 Creating a newsletter is not just a way to keep your customers informed about your new product or features, but has many other advantages.

-A newsletter is a constant source of traffic
+Constant source of traffic